1985 Thai coup attempt: Prelude

-Prem reinstated his premier on 18 April 1983, after Kukrit Pramoj of Social Action Party won the 1983 Thai general election.
-Prem was still backed by Arthit, whom also backed by Royal Elephant group, included Chavalit, Pichit, and Phiraphon Sanphakphisut of Class 1, Class 2, and Class 17.
+Prem was reinstated as premier on 18 April 1983, after Kukrit Pramoj of Social Action Party won the 1983 Thai general election.
+Prem was still backed by Arthit--who also backed by Royal Elephant group, included Chavalit, Pichit, and Phiraphon Sanphakphisut of Class 1, Class 2, and Class 17.
 Class 5 leaders got a promotion in order to nullify Class 7 leaders that acted on the 1981 Thai military rebellion.

-Amid an internal friction because the relation between Arthit and Prem had been worsen.
+This action heightened an internal friction and worsened the relationship between Arthit and Prem.
 There had been a race to get the promotion to the chief of forces as Arthit successor.
 The candidates were Chavalit and Pichit.
 Under Chavalit lead of Communist insurgency war, the Royal Thai Police arrested former 22 Communist Party members in July 1984, and Sulak Sivaraksa on lèse-majesté charge.
 Chavalit was blamed for the arrest, not following the communist amnesty law, the Order 66/2523.
-These movements were intend to discredit Chavalit by Pichit and Phiraphon side.
+These movements were intended to discredit Chavalit by Pichit and Phiraphon side.

-On 3 September 1984, King Bhumibol Adulyadej sanctioned on a military promotion, in which Pichit lost the commander position of 1st Division army, Sunthorn Kongsompong of Class 1 was promoted to commander of Royal Thai Army Special Warfare Command to hold the balance of power against Pichit, and Class 5 group who close to Chavalit, such as Suchinda Kraprayoon was promoted to 1st Division army instead to check against Pichit.
+On 3 September 1984, King Bhumibol Adulyadej removed his sanctioned on a military promotion, in which Pichit lost the commander position of 1st Division army, Sunthorn Kongsompong of Class 1 was promoted to commander of Royal Thai Army Special Warfare Command to hold the balance of power against Pichit, and Class 5 group who close to Chavalit, such as Suchinda Kraprayoon was promoted to 1st Division army instead to check against Pichit.

-On 15 September 1984, the police arrested Manoonkrit Roopkachorn, coup attempted leader, and Bunlasak Phojaroen of Class 7 on charges of attempted assassination of Queen Sirikit, Prem, and Arthit in 1982.
-Later with the assist from Phichit and Phiraphon, they were released with the help from Queen Sirikit and Crowd Prince Vajiralongkorn.
+On 15 September 1984, the police arrested Manoonkrit Roopkachorn, coup attempted leader, and Bunluesak Phojaroen of Class 7 on charges of attempted assassination of Queen Sirikit, Prem, and Arthit in 1982.
+Later with the assist from Phichit and Phiraphon, they were released with the help from Queen Sirikit and Crown Prince Vajiralongkorn.
 Prajak Sawangjit of Class 7 condemned the conflict between Prem-Chavalit and Arthit-Pichit, claimed the arrest were staged by Class 5 against Class 7.

 On 6 November 1984, Arthit made a televised condemnation of Prem government's currency devaluation policy.
-Arthit faction planned a coup but later was subdued by Prem.
+Arthit's faction planned a coup which was suppressed by Prem.
 Before that, Prem showed he got a support from the palace, by spending ten days with Thai Royal Family, included King Bhumibol Adulyadej in a palace in Sakon Nakhon province from 16 to 25 November.
 Prem announced on 15 April 1985 that Arthit would be extended his position to 1986.